Ola Rondiak

 Identity Interrupted, Tri-Mission Art Gallery, US Embassy, Rome, Italy

-Identity Interrupted, Tauvers Gallery International, Kyiv, UA
+Identity Interrupted, Tauvers Gallery International, Kyiv, Ukraine

 2017

-Motanka, Mystetskyi Arsenal, Kyiv UA
+Motanka, Mystetskyi Arsenal, Kyiv, Ukraine

 Vinok, Ambassador's Residence, Berlin, Germany